-The calculation of the recoverable amounts from reinsurance contracts is based on the same principles as for the technical provisions.
-In particular, claims counterparties, less the agreed payments (for example, reinsurance contributions), must be taken into account among the counterparties.
+The calculation of the recoverable amounts from reinsurance contracts is based on the same principles as for the technical particular, claims provisions.
+In counterparties, less the agreed payments (for example, reinsurance contributions), must be taken into account among the counterparties.
 The contractual limits, as well as the consideration of the insurance obligation, are respected.
 In addition, the recoverable amounts from reinsurance contracts are to be adjusted for the expected loss due to counterparty's default.